 What’s on a business card?

 A business card helps you connect with more potential clients, partners and collaborators and amplify your connection especially while starting a business or changing careers.
 It is still a staple of the professional world.
 A business card, whether it be digital or printed, is a simple, shareable file or print with contact details.
-These details include your name (personal and/or business), job title (what you currently do or what you’d like to do in the future), email, phone number and website.
+Much like a sidewalk sign stand, these details include your name (personal and/or business), job title (what you currently do or what you’d like to do in the future), logo, email, phone number and website.
 Contact details could also go on to include social media handles, your professional slogan, a QR code sending your recipient to an important web link, or anything else you find important in this concise introduction.
 Digitally, these details are often shared in your email contact signature.
 Sizing for printed business cards are as followed:

 North American Standard: 3.5 × 2 in.
 (88.9 × 50.8 mm)